usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

 ## For consideration

-Developers coming to this technology need to consider who would use it, and whether it is useful mainly at the back end, or also directly in the hands of professionals who must work with the data, bringing expertise in subject matter (such as, for OSCAL, systems security documentation) but not in data processing as such.
+Developers coming to this technology need to consider who would use it, and whether it is useful mainly at the back end, or also &ldquo;on the shop floor&rdquo;, directly in the hands of professionals who must work with the data, bringing expertise in subject matter (such as, for OSCAL, systems security documentation) but not in data processing as such.

 Key to this question is not only whether attractive and capable user interfaces (or other mediators) can be developed (this is a known problem) but more importantly whether the systems themselves are adaptable enough so they can be deployed, used, refitted and maintained not just for repetitive generic tasks, but for *particular*, *special* and *local* problems discovered only at the points where information is gathered and codified.